I think of scrum and agile as always a work in progress.

 And click “Login”,

-I should see a message tell me my username & password are incorrect
+I should see a message telling me my username & password are incorrect

 Don’t skip the user stories.
 Write them, get stakeholder buy-in on them, and believe in them.